jeffwillette/jeffwillette.github.io.src/ROADMAP.md

 TODO:

-- get rid of remark-autolink-headers and just make a component that wraps the Typography component, makes a slug, id, and link/image

 - add an 'edit this page on github' link
   - it should probably construct its link from the siteMetadata which contains a github repo?